-These days, many women embark on conception and pregnancy apprehensive about the potential for postpartum depression or anxiety to descend upon them in those early, exhausting, new baby months.
+These days, many women embark on conception and pregnancy apprehensive about the potential for postpartum depression, anxiety or panic attacks to descend upon them in those early, exhausting, new baby months.

-Since the characterization and treatment of postpartum anxiety, depression, and psychosis remains largely incomplete, prevention is where it’s at.
+Since the characterization and treatment of postpartum anxiety, depression, and psychosis remain largely incomplete, prevention is where it’s at.

 Here are some considerations:

 In the setting of diets high in refined carbs (flour) and sugar, and/or low cortisol from stressed adrenals, control of blood sugar and cellular energy-burning may be disturbed.
 Cortisol is responsible for mobilizing stored sugar to the bloodstream and maintaining fat storage of sugar when it is unused in the bloodstream.
 Thus, when it is low, one experiences everything that comes with hypoglycemia including: